bbc/psammead/README.md

 [See documentation on the Styled Components site](https://www.styled-components.com/docs/tooling#babel-plugin)

 **NOTE**: if you run into issues with CSS not being applied to your components, it is likely that there is a duplicate `styled-components` dependency somewhere in your packages.
-You can try running [`npm dedupe`](https://www.styled-components.com/docs/faqs#duplicated-module-in-node_modules) in most cases, or [`lerna bootstrap --hoist`](https://www.styled-components.com/docs/faqs#usage-with-lerna) in monorepo setups.
+You can try running [`npm dedupe`](https://www.styled-components.com/docs/faqs#duplicated-module-in-node_modules) in most cases, or [`lerna bootstrap --hoist`](https://www.styled-components.com/docs/faqs#usage-with-lerna) in monorepo setups such as Psammead's.
 Failing that, make sure your application's `styled-components` dependency is the same version as that in Psammead.

 ## Browser support